 The 44995, however, does appear to have reliability issues.
 Some users complained of the quick-release lever not working after a while.
 The handle isn’t all that great, and the thin profile doesn’t support heavy torque loads.

 10. Klein Tools 65720 3/8-Inch Drive Ratchet

 If you are on a tight budget, the 65720 by Klein Tools is worth considering.
-Given its low price, you should not expect a lot from this unit.
+Given its low price, you should not expect much.
 However, it is a reliable tool, thanks to its chrome-plated aluminum construction.

-Some of the notable features include a ratchet dial switch to allow you to change torque direction easily, and a relatively long handle that is suitable for most applications.
-Nonetheless, with a 15-degree arc swing, this tool might be tedious to use.
+Some of the notable features include a ratchet dial switch to allow you to change torque direction easily and a relatively long handle that is suitable for most applications.
+Nonetheless, with a 15-degree arc swing, the 65720 might be tedious to use.

-The 3/8 is one of the most popular ratchet types, thanks to its versatility.
-As a result, there are numerous brands and models of the ⅜-inch ratchet.
+Thanks to its versatility, the 3/8 is one of the most popular ratchet types.
+As a result, numerous brands and models of the ⅜-inch ratchet exist.
 Nonetheless, not all are worth your time and money.
-To help you choose the best tool for your needs, consider the following factors.
+Consider the following factors to help you choose the best tool for your needs.

-Your ratchet’s head also determines its versatility and ease of use.
-To avoid having to purchase a new ratchet every time the working conditions or environment, consider purchasing a ratchet with a flexible head.
+The ratchet’s head also determines its versatility and ease of use.
+To avoid purchasing a new ratchet for every situation, consider a ratchet with a flexible head.
 A flex head allows you to work in tight spaces or on bolts that are secured at awkward angles.
 Another great option is a swivel head design.

-The material used in the construction of a ratchet determines its durability and ability to withstand extreme conditions.
-Chrome vanadium steel is the most commonly used material in the construction of ratchets, thanks to its durability.
+The material used in constructing a ratchet determines its durability and ability to withstand extreme conditions.
+Thanks to its durability, chrome vanadium steel is the most commonly used material in the construction of ratchets.